 Sleeps 2 in 1 bedroom (+ cot)

 Howthere Barn is a part of the ancient farmstead of Kestle Barton, the whole of which has been lovingly restored.
-Here you will also find the Kestle Barton galley, with its changing displays, art workshops and beautiful sculpture garden.
-As well as Howthere, there are two other barns sleeping six and eight, and the original farmhouse sleeping eight — making this a great place to book separate accommodation with friends and family.
-You’ll find Kestle Barton Farmhouse and the barns Avallen and Mowhay on our website too…
+Here you will also find the Kestle Barton gallery, with its changing displays, art workshops and beautiful garden.
+As well as Howthere, there is Kestle Cottage that sleeps four, two other barns sleeping six and eight, and the original Farmhouse sleeping eight — making this a great place to book separate accommodation with friends and family.
+You’ll find Kestle Barton Farmhouse, the Cottage and the barns, Avallen and Mowhay, on our website too…

 The superb architectural quality or Kestle Barton has been acknowledged with several awards including the Conservation Category in the RIBA South West Town and Country Design Awards 2011, and the Green Apple Award 2011 for The Built Environment and Architectural Heritage.